Mercy Not Sacrifice

 The apostle Paul warned, “that in the last days perilous times will come: For men will be lovers of themselves, lovers of money, boasters, proud, blasphemers, disobedient to parents, unthankful, unholy, unloving, unforgiving, slanderers, without self-control, brutal, despisers of good, traitors, headstrong, haughty, lovers of pleasure rather than lovers of God, having a form of godliness but denying its power.
 And from such people turn away!”
 (2 Timothy 3:1–5).

-This warning shows that all future gospel workers should be alerted to the empty forms of religion and false sacrifices that be attacking the church.
+This warning shows that all future gospel workers should be alerted to the empty forms of religion and false sacrifices that will be attacking the church.
 Therefore, they are to personally strive to overcome sin and to also speak against the sins of disobedience among their congregations.

-To cure the church members of empty ceremonial religion, the Lord His people saying “buy from Me gold refined in the fire, that you may be rich; and white garments, that you may be clothed, that the shame of your nakedness may not be revealed; and anoint your eyes with eye salve, that you may see” (Revelation 3:19).
+To cure the church members of empty ceremonial religion, the Lord advises His people saying “buy from Me gold refined in the fire, that you may be rich; and white garments, that you may be clothed, that the shame of your nakedness may not be revealed; and anoint your eyes with eye salve, that you may see” (Revelation 3:19).

 This symbolic “gold” refers to “faith working through love” (Galatians 5:6 also James 2:5) and the works that result from faith (Timothy 6:18).
 The white raiment refers to the righteousness of Christ (Galatians 3:27; Matthew 22:11; Revelation 3:4).
 And finally, the eye salve refers to the work of the Holy Spirit (John 16:8–11) and the spiritual grace which enables the Christian to discern between right and wrong.
 Thus, the end time church is called to experience the victory that comes with true repentance, consecration, and devotion to God.

 In His service,